Character controller

 let correctedMovement = characterController.computedMovement();

-// TODO: apply this corrected movement by following the rules described bellow.
+// TODO: apply this corrected movement by following the rules described below.

 The recommended way to update the character’s position depends on its representation: